Chapter 8:

 "How did you know my size?"

 Genie smugly answered, "All-size boots.
-They adjust to the feet's size and shape when you put them on."
+They adjust to the foot size and shape when you put them on."

 "That's a handy use of magic."
-Kairo's mind began thinking about mass production of these back on his planet.
-All the profits from the patents alone would earn him enough to buy an island.
+Kairo thought that mass-producing them back on Earth would earn him enough to buy an island.

-Genie used magic to move the towel and toss it back into the symbol, and clicked his fingers again to make the symbol blink out of sight.
-He slung an arm over the man's shoulder to drag him into a brisk walk.
+Genie used magic to move the towel and toss it back into the symbol.
+He clicked his fingers again to make the symbol disappear.
+Then slung an arm over Kairo's shoulder to drag him into a brisk walk.

 Their direction was for a pantheon-like structure with a domed shaped roof rather than the triangular ones of the Roman era.
 It was a pleasing sight for Kairo.